-If you're ready to start learning the bass part of this song, this lesson (above center) includes a demo and tabs.
-The Xs on the tab indicates a muted note.
+If you’re ready to start learning the bass part of this song, this lesson (above center) includes a demo and tabs.
+The Xs on the tab indicate a muted note.

 You might notice that the tablature includes a symbol that looks like an arc connecting a line of notes.
 In particular, when you play the G string fretted on the seventh fret, ninth fret, and seventh fret again.
 That arc means to hammer on and pull off as needed.
 That means that after you pluck the string at the seventh fret, you “hammer” a finger onto the ninth fret and then remove it again.
 Hammer-ons and pull-offs can really add some variety to your bass playing once you get the hang of them.